How to Address High Risk Work

-High Risk Work creates a quality risk on your code base.
-When developers trying to merge a branch with many changes that include a high level of refactored code, it increases significantly the chance that "something will be broken".
+High-Risk Work can present a quality risk on your codebase.
+When branches are merged with a high number of changes, especially when this includes a high level of refactored code, it significantly increases the chance that "something will be broken."

-In order to reduce the quality risk level that is introduced by a High Risk branch you can can do one of the following actions:
+In order to reduce the risk of unexpected bugs being introduced by a high-risk branch, you can do one of the following actions:

-Sometimes, it is also might be a good idea to take the review process "public" and have a session with the entire team where the author of the PR talks about the implementation and the team members ask questions and suggesting were might problems arise according to their experience and understanding.
+Sometimes, it is also might be a good idea to take the review process "public" and have a session with the entire team.
+The author of the PR can discuss the code implementation and team members ask questions and suggest areas where problems might arise.

-Just like with multiple reviewers If the person that reviews the branch is senior, the chances this person will catch up with quality issues is higher.
-Depending on the size and complexity of the branch, It is could be a good practice to select the reviewer based on her skill set and experience.
+Just like with multiple reviewers, if the person that reviews the branch is very familiar with your codebase, the chances this person will identify quality issues is higher.
+Depending on the size and complexity of the branch, It is a good best practice to select a reviewer based on her skill set and experience.

 Increase test coverage of unit tests and integration tests

-With high risk branches it is recommended to increase the level of test coverage in both unit tests and integration tests.
-The higher level of coverage the higher the chances that issues that are introduced in the code will be "caught" by the the tests.
-Same is true for integration tests.
-If refactored code "breaks" integrations with other parts of the code, If the coverage of integration tests is high, there is a better chance that the tests will bubble the parts that were "broken" by the new code.
+With high-risk branches, it is recommended to increase the level of test coverage in both unit tests and integration tests.
+The higher level of coverage, the higher the chances that issues that are introduced in the code will be caught by tests.
+The same is true for integration tests.
+If refactored code "breaks" integrations with other parts of the code, there is a better chance that the tests will bubble up the parts that were "broken" by the new code.

 With exceptionally large branches reviewing and adding test coverage might become extremely difficult.
-In such cases it might be a good idea to breakdown the task that is covered by this branch and create multiple branches for different subtasks, review, test and merge each part separately.
-This will improve the review and testing of each "subtask".
+In such cases, it is a good idea to break down the task that is covered by this branch and create multiple branches for different subtasks.
+Review, test and merge each part separately.
+This will improve the review and testing of each subtask.